Associate in Law

 Constitutionality and Constitutionalism Beyond the State: Two Perspectives on the Material Constitution of the United Nations, 10 Int’l J. Const.
 L. (I•Con) 627 (2012) [peer review]

 Constitutional Transformation in the ECtHR: Strasbourg’s Expansive Recourse to External Rules of International Law, 37 Brook.
 J. Int’l L. 348 (2012)

 Subsequent Practice and Evolutive Interpretation: Techniques of Treaty Interpretation over Time and Their Diverse Consequences, 9 Law & Prac.
 Int’l Cts. & Tribs.
 443 (2010) [peer review]

-Deference to the Executive as a Canon of Treaty Interpretation in Domestic Courts, in Interpretation of International Law by Domestic Courts: Converging Approaches?, Georg Nolte & Helmut Aust, eds. (forthcoming)
+Deference to the Executive, in Interpretation of International Law by Domestic Courts: Converging Approaches?, Georg Nolte & Helmut Aust, eds. (forthcoming)